-Sector Competition
+Agency Sector Competition

 The agency market is highly competitive with 3 larger players in the UK market being Sykes Cottages Group, Cottages.com and Holidaycottages.co.uk, all of which are private equity owned, with broadly similar growth strategies.
-This will undoubtedly bring pressure on prices, but more importantly increase competition for Holiday property recruitment, both organically and via acquisitions.
+This will undoubtedly increase competition for Holiday property recruitment, both organically and via acquisitions.